 Don’t Listen to Oprah

 These are just some of the ways that eating bread can be harmful to your mental and physical health.
 Research is continually documenting a growing body of evidence that demonstrates a very long list of consequences from eating grain-based foods like bread.
 So, please folks, don’t listen to Oprah.
 Next to eliminating sugar, eliminating bread and other grain-based foods is one of the most important steps you can take to reach a higher level of health and prevent more serious issues from developing in the future.
 If you need help giving up the carbs, then click here for support and guidance.
-Fill your plate with animal protein and fat and compliment it with low-starch vegetables and moderate the nuts, seeds and fruit.
+Fill your plate with animal protein and fat and complement it with low-starch vegetables and moderate the nuts, seeds, and fruit.
 These are the foods that your body prefers and encourage optimal health.

 Jeff Volek PhD, RD and Stephen Phinney, M.D, PhD.
 The Art and Science of Low Carbohydrate Living.
 Beyond Obesity, LLC.
 May 2011.